Productivity¶

 dir

-command to pretty-print the attributes of a class, object, or module - Just like the Python's
+command, pretty-prints the attributes of a class, object, or module. - Similar to Python's

 help

-command to pretty-print the signature and docstring of a function
+command, pretty-prints the signature and docstring of a function.

 Meta methods¶

-- Many methods such as rolling apply are now available in two flavors: regular (instance methods) and meta (class methods).
-Regular methods are bound to a single array and do not have to take metadata anymore, while meta methods are not bound to any array and act as micro-pipelines with their own broadcasting and templating logic.
-Here, vectorbtpro closes one of the key limitations of Pandas - the inability to apply a function on multiple arrays at once.
+- Many methods, such as rolling apply, now come in two versions: regular (instance methods) and meta (class methods).
+Regular methods are bound to a single array and do not need metadata, while meta methods are not tied to any array and act as micro-pipelines with their own broadcasting and templating logic.
+Here, VBT solves one of the main Pandas limitations: the inability to apply a function to multiple arrays at once.

 >>> @njit